 About me

-My research interests include the El Niño Southern Oscillation and dynamics of Westerly Wind Bursts (WWBs), a form of tropical wind variability of importance to developing El Niño events.
-Other current research interests include paleoclimate, such as the warm Pliocene (the most recent epoch in Earth’s history of prolonged global warmth) and the Last Glacial Maximum (21 ka).
+My research interests include the El Niño Southern Oscillation, cliamte dynamics, climate change, and paleoclimate.
+Recent work has focused onthe warm Pliocene (the most recent epoch in Earth’s history of prolonged global warmth) and the Last Glacial Maximum (21 ka).
 Another active branch of my research concerns the response of the tropical Pacific Ocean to ongoing climate change, where uncertainty persists regarding whether the mean state of Pacific sea surface temperatures will evolve to more closely resemble El Niño or La Niña in the coming decades, with implications for regional climate worldwide.
 I also have a strong interest in aspects of deep time paleoclimate and have worked on idealized studies of Earth’s climate in the distant past.

 Learn more about my publications, and my teaching experience.